-Since gaining independence from the Soviet Union in 1991, the Baltic state has rapidly accelerated its digital agenda, transforming into a unique business and cultural hub
+Since gaining independence from the Soviet Union in 1991, the Baltic state of Estonia has rapidly accelerated its digital agenda, transforming into a unique business and cultural hub.

 Estonia’s economy has opened up enormously since the early 1990s, so much so it is often cited as one of the most liberal in Europe.
 Government-controlled enterprise has gradually been handed over to private competition, while industry and agriculture account for a declining proportion of GDP with services assuming a more important role.
 The country has a balanced national budget, flat rate of income tax and very few customs tariffs.

 Tourism trade in Estonia is booming.
 In 2017 more foreign tourists visited the country than in any previous years.
 With 3.5 million domestic and international tourists staying in Estonian accommodation.
 This marks an impressive increase of seven percent on 2016, and taking into account single day visitors, some six million tourists arrived in what was a record-breaking year on many levels.

 In 2017, there were 1,500 accommodation establishments in Estonia, with 25,000 rooms and 62,000 beds.
 This is 700 more rooms and 2,000 more beds for visitors compared to 2016.
 All of this equates into 2017 tourism revenue of €1.9 billion, the vast majority coming from foreign visitors.
 Major tourism markets include neighbouring Baltic states and Russia.
 Rapid growth in Asian visitors is another promising trend for Estonian tourism.

 TOURISM INSIGHTS: ESTONIAN CONVENTION BUREAU

 The Estonian Convention Bureau (ECB) was established in 2008 as a joint initiative of the main suppliers of the meetings industry in Estonia, together with the main conference cities Tallinn and Tartu and the Estonian Tourist Board.